mohitchauhan1324325/student-management-system/README.md

 # Student Management System (Demo Project)

-This project is a basic student management system created using Python and C. It includes command-line interfaces for adding, updating, and viewing student records.
+This project is a basic student management system created using Python,HTML and JavaScript.It includes command-line interfaces for adding, updating, and viewing student records.

 ## Technologies Used
+-Javascript
+-HTML
 - Python
 - Basic File Handling